-- BTS-1110 Introduction to Biblical Literature and Themes - BTS-2000 Introduction to Christianity OR BTS-2550 History of Christianity
+BTS-2000 Introduction to Christianity

+BTS-2550 History of Christianity

+BTS-2720 Third World Theology

+BTS-2750 Introduction to Christian Ethics

+Twelve credit hours of electives in Biblical and Theological Studies

 Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

+Humanities-6 credit hours

+Social Science-6 credit hours

+Science-6 credit hours

-Practicum-6 credit hours Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3510, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement
+Practicum-6 credit hours

+Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

+Academic writing requirement

+Major Requirements:

-A minimum of 30 credit hours A minimum of 6 credit hours at the 3000-level or above MATH-1020 Introduction to Calculus MATH-1030 Calculus II MATH-1040 Discrete Mathematics MATH-2005 Vector Geometry and Linear Algebra Mathematics electives-18 credit hours
+A minimum of 30 credit hours

+A minimum of 6 credit hours at the 3000-level or above

+MATH-1020 Introduction to Calculus

+MATH-1030 Calculus II

+MATH-1040 Discrete Mathematics

+MATH-2005 Vector Geometry and Linear Algebra

+Mathematics electives-18 credit hours

+General electives:

-- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
 This program requires a minimum of forty-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
+This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
-A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
-The remaining three credit hours must be drawn from other music courses. - 5.
+A maximum of three credit hours of practical skills courses

+- may be used toward a subject field.
+The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - 6.
-A student must earn a minimum grade of "C" in six credit hours of introductory Mathematics to declare a major in this field.
+The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in six credit hours of introductory Mathematics to declare a major in this field.
+12.3.

-11.3.
 Mathematics Minor, Four- or Three-Year B.A.
+Requirements:

-A minimum of 18 credit hours A minimum of 12 credit hours in residence A minimum of 6 credit hours at the 2000-level or above MATH-2005 Vector Geometry and Linear Algebra MATH-1020 Introduction to Calculus Mathematics electives-12 credit hours
+A minimum of 18 credit hours

+A minimum of 12 credit hours in residence

+A minimum of 6 credit hours at the 2000-level or above

+MATH-2005 Vector Geometry and Linear Algebra

+MATH-1020 Introduction to Calculus

+Mathematics electives-12 credit hours

-12. Programs in Music
+13. Programs in Music

 Music studies consist of the discipline and art of music-making along with exploration of how music serves human needs for constructive imagination, beauty, worship, and reconciliation.
 In addition to individual applied music studies and academic music courses, music studies at CMU include participation in a wide variety of ensembles including choirs, guitar ensemble, vocal jazz, jazz band, worship band, opera workshop, and small chamber groups.

+Notes:

-- 1. All new students planning to register in Individual Applied Music Studies, whether as a minor or a major, must complete an auditioning process.
+- All new students planning to register in Individual Applied Music Studies, whether as a minor or a major, must complete an auditioning process.
 Auditions occur during the spring preceding entry to studies at CMU as well as during the registration period and will require students to perform a minimum of two pieces or movements in contrasting style. - 2.
 Students must meet the program requirements as stipulated for the year in which they gain admission to the concentration.

-12.1.
-Bachelor of Music

-Program Advisor: Janet Brenneman, Ph.D.
+13.1.
+Bachelor of Music Program Advisor: Janet Brenneman, Ph.D.